HlynurBerg/Sphero_Robot/README.md

 ### Testing module
 - mock_server.hpp: Implements a mock server for testing, capable of handling both TCP and UDP connections.
+- client_tester.cpp: Implements a test suite for the client module, including tests for TCP and UDP connections.
+- color_tracking_tests.cpp: Implements a test suite for the color tracking algorithm.
+- motorcontroller_tests.cpp: Implements a test suite for the motor controller module.
+- JSON_tester.cpp: Implements a test suite for the JSON parser module.

 ### Control module
 - motorcontroller.hpp: Defines a class for controlling the motor movements of the robot, including functions for normalizing belt speeds and handling user input.